rafferrari/rafferrari.github.io/_pages/about.md

 author_profile: true
 ---

+I like laughing with friends, seeing family in Italy and Russia, etymology-based jokes, pop sonnets, trying new food with friends, Xenopus borealis frogs’ clicking sounds, painting watercolor birthday cards, sleepy cats, swimming in the ocean, unwinding a developed roll of film, jogging in nature, exploring new cities, fungi, neuroscience podcasts, babysitting.

 ## Education
 - Elementary School, Belmont Day School, class of 2017
 - Middle School, Belmont Day School, class of 2020